 David Paulides first got me interested in this phenomenon and, for the record, I think this man is entirely credible.
 I’m going to write a blog post on his mannerisms and body language and how I came to that conclusion but that’s not for here.
 I researched this case and found a few variants.
 As I have pointed out in other posts many websites like to stretch the truth and add little bits of information that make things sound more dramatic.
 We’re just interested in facts here.

 Stacy and Gerald headed out a short distance.
 Gerald told Stacy he needed to sit down.
-They stopped just above Sunrise Lakes as marking in BLACK on the map above.
+They stopped just above Sunrise Lakes as marked in BLACK on the map above.
 It wasn’t far from the camp at all.
-One of the tour guides who were with the group saw Gerald sit down on the boulder and Stacy walk away.
+One of the tour guides who was with the group saw Gerald sit down on the boulder and Stacy walked away.
 Gerald and the guide would be the last people to ever see Stacy Arras.

 Stacy walked down a granite hill site towards a tree line that surrounded the lake.
 In the map below, I have marked the route which I think they took.
 It’s under a mile as the crow flies from camp to Sunrise Lake 3 and is the closest lake in the area.
 It was stated Gerald needed to sit down and there is an incline walking towards Sunrise Lake 3.
 He was 71 so he may well have needed a break after the hike up.